Emerald Ash Borer#

 City Treatment Phases#

 The Forestry Division has strategically selected 2,100 City-owned ash trees to be treated in a three-year rotation.
+To learn more about the City selection process, view appendix A in the Emerald Ash Borer Response Plan.
 Trees north of Mulberry, green identified section on map, will be treated in 2021.

-Anyone interested in self-funding treatment of trees in the public-right-of-way that are not being treated by the City Forestry Division, should contact firstname.lastname@example.org, prior to starting independent treatments.
+Anyone interested in self-funding treatment of trees in the public-right-of-way that are not being treated by the City Forestry Division, should contact email@example.com to receive a permit, prior to starting independent treatments.
+Permits will be issued only after a tree evaluation to assess if it is worth treating.
 To see which City-owned trees are being treated, click on the tree in TreeKeeper.

 Making an Ash Management Plan#